4 dead, including child, after shooting at California building; suspect hospitalized

-The suspected shooter was in custody and transported to a hospital in unknown condition.

-Police say at least four people were killed, including a child but an exact victim count was not available.
+Shots were being fired as officers arrived at a two-story office building on Lincoln Avenue in Orange, southeast of Los Angeles, at about 5:30 p.m., Lt.
+Jennifer Amat said.

+"An officer-involved shooting occurred" and the suspect was taken to a hospital, Amat said, but she didn't immediately know his condition.

-At least two bodies could be seen outside the building, one on a second floor walkway and one in a courtyard.
+The shooting was on the second floor of the building, Amat said.
+Media reports said bodies could be seen on the building's second-floor walkway and in a courtyard.

-At the scene there were bloody clothes and what appeared to be a weapon as officers investigated.
+Amat had no details about the confrontation, what may have sparked the attack or why a child may have been at the building at 202 W. Lincoln Ave.
+Signs outside indicated a handful of businesses were located there, including an insurance office, a financial consulting firm, a legal services business and a phone repair store.

+By 7 p.m., the situation had been stabilized and there wasn't any threat to the public, police said.

 4 dead, including child, after shooting at California building; suspect hospitalized